Debanjana Kundu

 For my PhD thesis, I studied growth patterns of fine Selmer groups in infinite towers of number fields.
 I have also worked on questions in non-commutative Iwasawa theory.

-I have started studying questions which lie at the intersection of Iwasawa theory and arithmetic statistics.
+Many questions which I study lie at the intersection of Iwasawa theory and arithmetic statistics.
 In particular, a long-term goal is to understand the average behaviour of the Iwasawa invariants for class groups and Selmer groups of elliptic curves.
+Questions pertaining to Iwasawa theory of graphs have also piqued my interest.

-More recently, I have started thinking about questions related to Diophantine stability and Hilbert’s 10th Problem.
+I think about questions related to Diophantine stability and Hilbert’s 10th Problem.

 I am interested in Langlands’ Functoriality Conjecture and related problems in the Langlands program like the Langlands’ Beyond Endoscopy idea.